-Several ongoing parallel efforts may impact the next couple years of work updating the Comprehensive Plan.
-Ongoing legislation, particularly regarding the introduction of a new Climate and Resiliency Element, may impact the baseline state requirements.
+Several ongoing parallel efforts may impact the Comprehensive Plan Periodic Update.
+Ongoing legislation, particularly regarding the requirements to address housing affordability and missing middle housing types.
 In addition, legislation passed during the last state session changed the requirements for the Housing Element.
-Rulemaking for this legislation is ongoing.
 Staff will provide additional detail at subsequent study sessions highlighting the schedule and potential impacts for this ongoing work.